sjaehn/BOops/README.md

 #### Chop

-Chops each step into a number of segments (Nr chops).
+Chops each step (or a block of steps defined by the reach parameter) into a number of segments (Nr chops).
 Each segment can be leveled up or down.
 Set the random factor to introduce some variation to the step levels.
 Soft transition between the segments can be achieved by increasing the smoothness parameter.

 #### Stutter